-The MOE has issued a formal Request for Proposals (RFP).
+The Environmental Technology Association, project organization designated by the MOE, has issued a formal Request for Proposal (RFP).
 Please see the link below for details:

-The MOE has a budget of approximately USD $7.0 million per year for a maximum of three years to subsidize the development of these demonstration projects (funding up to 75% of the total project costs).
-We anticipate that MOE will fund 2 or 3 projects in this program.
-Proposals will need to include an agreement from a municipality/development/facility/business grouping to host the proposed micro-grid project.
-A goal of the initiative is to incorporate U.S. technologies, based on U.S.-Japan government-to-government energy cooperation initiatives, and draw upon U.S. Department of Energy expertise in creating the technical requirements for community-based micro-grid systems.
+The MOE has a budget of approximately USD $23.5 million per year for a maximum of five years to subsidize the development of these model projects (funding up to two-thirds of the total project costs).
+We anticipate that MOE will fund up to 10 projects in this program.

-Project organizers in Japan are putting together proposals for submission to MOE during from May 16 to June 30, 2014, designing grid systems by selecting and making arrangements with a possible project sites.
+Project applicants in Japan are asked to put together proposals for submission to the Environmental Technology Association, the designated project organizer, from May 13 to June 10, 2016.
+Applicants will design grid systems by selecting and making arrangements with possible project sites.

 CS Japan is ready to assist U.S. firms

-U.S. firms can be project organizers if they meet MOE’s RFP requirements: they must have a physical presence in Japan, qualified technical staff, and be able to make prior arrangements with project sites (municipality/development/facility/business grouping) to host the proposed micro-grid project.
-Interested firms should contact Misa Shimizu at the address above for more information.
+U.S. firms can be project organizers if they meet MOE’s RFP requirements: they must have a physical presence in Japan, qualified technical staff, ability to prepared and submit all the required materials in Japanese language, and be able to make prior arrangements with project sites (municipality/development/facility/business grouping) to host the proposed micro-grid project.
+Interested firms should contact Minae Suzuki at Minae.Suzuki@trade.gov for more information with the following information.